Royal Fortress of the Concepcion: Second French withdrawal

 By October Masséna's army was at the Lines of Torres Vedras, which proved to be the obstacle that stopped the French from taking Lisbon.
 Wellington's Allied Army grew stronger, with reinforcements of troops, supplies and equipment from Britain arriving daily.
 The Portuguese army was now well trained and its numbers had increased.
 Napoleon, despite requests from Masséna, had only sent a further 7,000 troops to reinforce the Army of Portugal.
 However, the biggest obstacle to Masséna was the lack of supplies, both of food and ammunition.
 Masséna could not be supplied from Spain and thus his army had to be fed by foraging in the surrounding countryside.
 Wellington, however, had taken the precaution of having most resources in the area destroyed or hidden.
 By March, 1811 the Army of Portugal was starving and its munitions and powder were almost depleted.
-On the 5th of March, 1811 Masséna reluctantly ordered a retreat from Portugal.
+On 5 March 1811 Masséna reluctantly ordered a retreat from Portugal.
 Just 8.0 mi south of Concepcion is the Border village of Fuentes de Oñoro.
 The defeat of Masséna's forces at the Battle of Fuentes de Oñoro between the 3rd and 4 May 1811 was the final action that pushed the French out of Portugal.
 Before the battle, Wellington's Allied army had taken up positions along the line of low hills which ran from the Fort of Concepcion towards Fuentes de Oñoro.
 Seeing this buildup and with no orders to hold out, the small French garrison left at the Fortress of the Concepcion quickly withdrew, leaving without further damage being inflicted on the Fortress.